apache/nuttx/README.txt

      And of course, after you use the configuration tool you need to restore CONFIG_WINDOWS_NATIVE=y and the correct CONFIG_APPS_DIR.

-  2) You can, with some effort, run the the Cygwin kconfig-mconf tool directly in the Windows console window.
+  2) You can, with some effort, run the Cygwin kconfig-mconf tool directly in the Windows console window.
 In this case, you do not have to modify the .config file, but there are other complexities: